Amazing Spaces

 Strengthening Portobello Road

 Portobello Road is our famous market street that is rich in heritage, character and community.
-We want to make sure the road remains a unique place where people are proud to live, trade and work.
-We've developed ideas with local people for almost three years.
+We will make sure the road remains a unique place where people are proud to live, trade and work.

 The key benefits of the proposals are: